OnnoH/OUSnake/README.md

 # 3.2 General

-Some additional features:
-CANVAS SIZE:
-The canvas size can be changed to a rectangular (non-square) size.
-The game will adjust the size of the playing field and allow the snake to move over the entire field.

-Decision: It was decided to use add a convention to let private attributes (constants, variables and functions) begin with an underscore.
-This ensures the developer is more contentious of the context and it result in errors due to switching between private and public are caught sooner.

- in a single controller module which retrieves the canvas from the view, listens for user input and draws the result bases on the state of the game.

-The model is split up in several parts: sound, canvas and game objects.
-Element, Food, Snake and Canvas are the core models for this application.
-They are structured according to the object model pattern which is a specific form of the model pattern with a single object per module.
-The objects are structured strictly hierarchical.
-Food, Snake and Canvas use Element, but no other dependencies exist between the models.
-The Sound module has been added with the same object model pattern.
-It is completely independent of other modules.
-Util acts as as a library of functions.
-The module structure does not provide any benefits here, so it was decided to format it as a plain javascript library.

-In order to play the game a controller class is created which controls the view (DOM, UI, HTML) and communicates with the model to instantiate the required objects.

-The view has been updated with [Font Awesome](http://fontawesome.io/) so the buttons now contain icons instead of text.

-Design decisions:
-It has been decided separate the playing grid from the pixel location.
+Decision: It has been decided separate the playing grid from the pixel location.
 The X and Y coordinates used in the game refer to a grid number.
 The canvas module will determine how the grid needs to be drawn in pixels to fill the maximum canvas area.
 A rectangular canvas is also supported.

-It has been decided to pass x and y coordinates instead of an element.
-This was discussed during the lecture as a suitable alternative from recreating objects for the purpose of canMove, doMove and collision.
-It is also considered more intuitively correct to move to a coordinate rather then to an element.
-As a result, the dependency between the controller and elements object is reduced.
+Decision: It has been decided to pass elements instead of x-y-coordinates.
+This was discussed during the lecture as a suitable solution to preserve information between canMove and doMove.
+The use of x-y-coordinates would not allow for the generic function indexOf in the Elements object.

-It was decided to make the food and snake object very similar.
-Both are create as an empty object, both have an add function to add new elements and both have a collision function to test for existing elements.
+Decision: It was decided to make the food and snake object very similar.
+Both are create as an empty object to which elements are added by the controller and both have a collision function.

-It has been decided to move the indexOf function to the util library.
-Although it depends on Element and therefore might not belong in a functional library, the function is reused by both food and snake.
-It was preferred to keep food and snake independent of each other.
+Decision: It was decided to use add a convention to let private attributes (constants, variables and functions) begin with an underscore.
+This ensures the developer is more contentious of the context and it result in errors due to switching between private and public are caught sooner.

+Note: The view has been updated with [Font Awesome](http://fontawesome.io/) so the buttons now contain icons instead of text.

+Feature: Canvas Size.
+The canvas size can be changed to a rectangular (non-square) size.
+The game will adjust the size of the playing field and allow the snake to move over the entire field.

-# Documentation
+# 3.3 Documentation

 The code is annotated with [JSdoc3](http://usejsdoc.org/).
 The generator is installed using node/npm.
 An extra module (docstrap) is added to allow the use of templates.
 Versions of node and npm are controlled by [nvm](https://github.com/creationix/nvm).
 ```
 npm install -g jsdoc ink-docstrap